All Episodes

 You have to know some of his interests aside from these things he talks to you about.

-Um gotta know those things, right?
+You've got to know those things, right?

-You don't have to admit them, and everybody's titillations are private.
+You don't have to admit them.

-Because everybody thinks theirs are weird.
+I mean, everybody's titillations are private because everybody thinks theirs are weird.

-Thank you, Ross.
+Thank you, Rush.

 That's a very good suggestion.

-Um, I'm just talking off the top of my head here.
+Well, I'm just talking off the top of my head here.

-Don't wait for things to happen, make them happen.
+Don't wait for things to happen.

-You know, too many women think that men are mind readers, and that he's supposed to come and you I don't know if you're like this, but a lot of women think that like in your cousin's case, he's supposed to know exactly how you're feeling without you saying so.
+You know, too many women think that men are mind readers and that he's supposed to come and you, I don't know if you're like this, but a lot of women think that, like in your cousin's case, he's supposed to know exactly how you're feeling without you saying so.

-Or he's supposed to know what you want without you saying so, or where you want to go without you saying so, and then when he doesn't know this because he's not crescing, you think he doesn't love you or he's ignoring you or he's not sensitive to you or what have you.
+And then when he doesn't know this because he's not Kreskin, you think he doesn't love you or he's ignoring you or he's not sensitive to you or what have you.

-If you have any chance of getting it.
+But you've got to ask for what you want if you have any chance of getting it.

 It's not being selfish, especially in a relationship.

-You gotta be you're not gonna have any chance at intimacy here unless you bear yourself and you're married, so you should have already done this.
+You've got to be, you're not going to have any chance at intimacy here unless you bear yourself.

-Well, I don't mean physically.
+I don't mean physically.

-I'm talking I'm talking about I'm just if if you want to really have a I've never succeeded here, so take this, it's worth the advice that's it's costing you here.
+I'm talking about, I'm just, if you want to really have a, I've never succeeded here, so take this.

-But I mean if you really if you you don't don't leave it up to him to figure out, you know, uh as as a knight on shining horse or whatever, uh shining armor.
+But if you really, don't leave it up to him to figure out, you know, as a knight on shining horse or whatever, shining armor, you got to tell what you want.

-Oh, well that's true.
+Oh, well, that's true.

-I mean you've got to get it out there what you want.
+I mean, you've got to get it out there what you want.

 Okay, well, that is very good advice.

-And see what that does to him.
+And that you wish I was your husband and see what that does to him.

 No, I'm just kidding.